Non-Discrimination in Admissions

 Potential MSW applicants may receive general admissions information from the School of Behavioral Health Office of Admissions.
 Applicants should direct requests for specific information about the MSW Program to the Department of Social Work Admissions Office.
 Applicants must submit a completed application, including a personal statement, application fee, all college and/or university transcripts, and three letters of recommendation (including at least one from an academic source and one from a work supervisor—not a family member or friend).
 Applications must be completed online.
 The School of Behavioral Health Office of Admissions informs all applicants when their files are complete or if additional information is required.
 The Department's Admissions Office reviews all completed applicant files and then coordinates contacting all qualified candidates for admission interviews.
 A description of Loma Linda University’s admission policies can be found at on the LLU Admission Policies and Information web page.

-The MSW program has a Priority Deadline, a Final Deadline, and for autumn enrollment, rolling admissions following the Final Deadline.
-If you miss our Final Deadline for autumn enrollment, please contact us at 909-379-7572 or MSWAdmissions@llu.edu regarding our rolling admission options.
+The MSW program has a Priority Deadline, a Standard Deadline, and for autumn enrollment, rolling admissions following the Standard Deadline.
+If you miss our Standard Deadline for autumn enrollment, please contact us at 909-379-7572 or MSWAdmissions@llu.edu regarding our rolling admission options.
 The MSW curriculum is designed for autumn quarter enrollment, but other enrollment options are available in order to meet individual student needs.
 One such exception is made for Bachelor of Social Work (BSW) graduates enrolled in our MSW program with an Advanced Standing status.
 These students, already trained in generalist social work practice, begin their coursework during the summer quarter and then move directly into advanced MSW courses giving them the opportunity to graduate in 12 months.

 |Winter 2019 Enrollment||April 15, 2018||-||October 15, 2018|